How to recover after a flood

 You can get support from your local health protection team to prevent and reduce the effect of diseases.

 Don’t eat food that’s touched flood water.
 If your electricity is off, don’t eat fresh food from a fridge after 4 hours or from a freezer after 24 hours.

 The Food Standards Agency offers detailed food safety advice for flood victims.

 The Environment Agency has specially trained Flood Support Officers across the country who provide information and advice during and after floods.
 Call Floodline (24-hour service) on 0345 988 1188 or type-talk (for the hard of hearing) on 0345 602 6340 to find out if they’re active in your area.

 Get emotional support

-Public Health England offers a guide to mental wellbeing after a flood.
+The UK Health Security Agency offers a guide to mental wellbeing after a flood.

 Apply for financial aid

 You may be able to get financial aid for flood recovery.
 Apply to your local council.